Mattlister/envirosea/README.md

 12. Again, you need to create a superuser for the Postgres database using the same settings as above: python3 manage.py createsuperuser

-12. Then remove your Postgres URL database from the settings and uncomment the default DATABASE settings code in the settings.py file.
+13. Then remove your Postgres URL database from the settings and uncomment the default DATABASE settings code in the settings.py file.
 Note: for production you'll add the environment variable 'DATABASE_URL' from the Heroku Config Vars and use Postgress database, but for development you need to use the SQLite as a default database.

-13. Once done, add your Heroku app URL to ALLOWED_HOSTS in the settings.py file.
+14. Once done, add your Heroku app URL to ALLOWED_HOSTS in the settings.py file.

-14. You can connect Heroku to GitHub to automatically deploy each time you push to GitHub from the terminal command line.
+15. You can connect Heroku to GitHub to automatically deploy each time you push to GitHub from the terminal command line.
 To do so, you need to go to the Heroku dashboard and carry out following the steps:

-Go to: Deploy section -> Deployment method -> select GitHub and link the Heroku app to your GitHub repository for this project.
+16. Go to: Deploy section -> Deployment method -> select GitHub and link the Heroku app to your GitHub repository for this project.
 -> click Enable Automatic Deploys in the Automatic Deployment section -> Run git push commands in the terminal as normal, this would now deploy your code to both Github and Heroku.

-You can do the following from the terminal by doing the following:
+17. You can do the same from the terminal by doing the following:

 heroku login
 after adding and comitting to Git, run the following command: